Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: The Oracular Programming Triad

 Whenever \code{run} needs to select an element from a space defined by a query, it looks for this query in the demonstration's \code{queries} section and picks the first provided answer.
 If none is found, it fails at the current node.
 When \code{run} encounters a space defined by a tree, it recursively navigates this tree.
 The \code{run} instruction stops when reaching a leaf at the same level of nesting where it started.

 \paragraph{Exploring alternative paths with hints} The \code{run} instruction can be passed a sequence of answer labels as \emph{hints}, so as to specify alternate paths through the tree.
 Whenever a query is encountered, it is checked whether or not an answer is available whose label matches the first provided hint.
 If so, this answer is used and the hint is consumed.
 For example, instruction \haskellCode{run 'foo bar'} can be interpreted as: ``walk through the tree, using answer \code{foo} whenever applicable and then \code{bar}''.
-The \code{at} instruction demonstrated in Figure~\ref{fig:demonstration-overview} works like \code{run}, except that it allows specifying a node at which the walk must stop.
 Our design allows describing paths concisely, by only specifying the few places in which they differ from a {default} path.
 This works well for specifying demonstrations, which typically describe a central scenario, on top of which side explorations are made (e.g., showing how a bad decision leads to a low value score---as demonstrated in Figure~\ref{fig:demonstration-overview}---or demonstrating how redundant candidates can be removed at a particular step).

-Other test instructions include \code{answer} (for checking the existence of an answer without using it for navigation) and \code{go} (for entering nested trees).
-A full grammar for our testing DSL is provided in Appendix~\ref{ap:demonstration-tests}.
+\paragraph{Other instructions} In most cases, nothing more than \code{run} is needed to reach arbitrary success leaves in the search tree, which we capture as a \emph{strong completeness} property in Section~\ref{sec:demo-completeness}.
+Other test instructions (Appendix~\ref{ap:demonstration-tests}) are still useful for exploring parts of the search tree that are \emph{not} on any shortest path to a solution (e.g., a sub-strategy that computes value estimates---useful for guiding search but not strictly necessary), or for cases not covered by our completeness result.